EliumAcademy/Sepco/README.md

 This repository is designed to be your principle study resource while at Elium Academy.

-You are currently viewing the source markdown for the gitbook curriculum.

 [gitbook](https://eliumacademy.github.io/Sepco/).
 The gitbook is meant to guide you through the course, enabling you to know what's coming and to easily find review material by day.